shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * Now images 1-12 have there own webpage & you can then go back.
 * images 1-15 can now be enlarged.
 * All images have their own webpage if you click them && now you can clearly see them bigger.
 Full screen.
 * Now I have an embedded Twitter widget.
-That updates automatically from the Twitter account, @IntPresident.
+That updates automatically from the Twitter account, @rozeNameRoze.
 * [Javascript API](https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/overview), I would of like to have learned that manually with javascript but Twitter does the work for you.
 * Excellent, 2/28/22
 * Thats a nice little footer.